ottospi/DSB-AdmissionChallenge/README.md

         - Average de Pledged inDollar: The average pledged amount for campaigns with that outcome.

         Summary:
-        This table shows the average goal and pledged amounts for different crowdfunding outcomes for games.
+        This graph shows the average goal and pledged amounts for different crowdfunding outcomes for games.

         Notes:
         There are no games in the "suspended" outcome category.
 The average goal amount for games is lower than the average goal amount for all campaigns.
 The average pledged amount for games is a little higher than the average pledged amount for all campaigns.